UN-Habitat Scroll of Honour Award: Evaluation criteria

 A Committee comprising from UN-Habitat experts and senior management makes the initial assessment of the nominations and submissions of the candidates and verify that the submission conforms to the standards outlined in the guidelines.
 After strict reviewing and screening materials of all the candidates, the United Nations Human Settlements Programme chooses the winners.
 In the past, every year the number of awards by the United Nations Human Settlements Programme depends, generally below ten.
 Since 2018 only five winners, ideally from each Region of the world, are selected.
 Past winners are outstanding in the international, regional or national level of human living and have extensive influences.
 On every World Habitat Day, the United Nations Human Settlements Programme will hold the award ceremony in a prior selected city.

 Winners

 Each year, the United Nations Human Settlements Programme receives a large number of projects nominated by governments after selection.
 Recommended candidates can be government organizations or agencies, individuals, or projects, and initiatives can address any aspects of human settlements, such as housing, infrastructure, urban renewal, sustainable human settlements development, or post-disaster reconstruction.

+2025

+Awards were given to the following:

+2024

+Awards were given to the following:

+2023

+Awards were given to the following: